joshanator/franchise-spicer/README.md

 python3 run_madden_events.py
 ```

-This will automatically install PySide6 if needed and launch the application.
+This will automatically install PySide6 and appdirs if needed and launch the application.

 ### Option 2: Standalone Executable

 For users who prefer not to install Python, we provide standalone executable options:

-1. Download the latest release for your platform from the [Releases](https://github.com/yourusername/franchise-spicer/releases) page
+1. Download the latest release for your platform from the [Releases](https://github.com/joshanator/franchise-spicer/releases) page
 2. Extract the ZIP archive to any location
 3. Run the application:
    - Windows: Open the extracted folder and double-click the `.exe` file